Bike clutch – Different types explained with pros & cons

 Dry Clutch

-A dry clutch is one of the different types of bike clutch.
-The only difference between a wet clutch and a dry clutch is that a dry clutch has no oil and is present entirely outside the bike’s case.
+A dry clutch is one of the different types of bike clutches.
+The primary difference between a wet clutch and a dry clutch is that a dry clutch contains no oil and is entirely located outside the bike’s case.
 A dry clutch setup is mainly found in minimal motorcycle models.
 Ducati is one company that uses dry clutches.

 Pros of dry clutch